The Age of Aquaculture

 Farmed salmon is a climate friendly food source, providing a solution to the world’s food needs in the coming years.
 A central objective in Cermaq's operations is to continuously work to minimize our negative environmental footprint while lifting our own and the industry's standards.

 Farming salmon is an efficient way of producing healthy and nutritious food with a smaller ecological footprint compared with other animal proteins.
 By aligning our focus areas with the UN Sustainable Development Goals (SDGs), we prioritize areas where we can have a significant impact and make a difference.

 - Performance - creating sustainable value through operational excellence, research and innovation

 - Transparency - to create trust, ensure traceability and be accountable to our stakeholders

 - Partnerships - share knowledge and engage in partnerships to find solutions to common challenges

-Cermaq's five focus areas are each linked to a corresponding SDGs where we consider to have the highest impact and where we can make a difference.
+Cermaq's five focus areas are shown below.
+Each area is linked to a corresponding high impact SDG.
 Although challenging and ambitious goals, Cermaq believes that sustainable aquaculture and salmon farming can contribute to sustainable development of the food sector and a solution to many of the goals.